Uniswap/docs/docs/sdk/v3/guides/advanced/03-active-liquidity.md

 We know the spacing between Ticks and the Initialized Ticks where active liquidity changes.
 All we have to do is start calculating from the current Tick and iterate outwards.

+The code mentioned in the following snippets can be found in [`active-liquidity.ts`](https://github.com/Uniswap/examples/tree/main/v3-sdk/pool-data/src/libs/active-liquidity.ts).

 To draw our chart we want a data structure that looks something like this:

 ```typescript